Offline, Self-Hostable, and Single Player MMOs

 These are MMO private servers you can run yourself that have a reasonable amount of content.
 The custom servers you see hosted by others often have a ton of private development done on them that is not publicly available.

 There are a large number of abandoned and unfinished projects so I’m focusing on playable ones.
 This is nowhere near a comprehensive list.
+Discussion of these often occurs on Ragezone.

 - AzerothCore - A classic World of Warcraft server up to Wrath of the Lich King.
 Many plugins including player bots and LLM chat.